andersp89/deploy-flask-app/README.md

 ## Configure the firewall (UFW)
 Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).

-(a) First, check the
+(a) First, check that UFW is inactive by running:

 Warning: When changing the SSH port, make sure that the firewall is open for port 2200 first, so that you don't lock yourself out of the server.

 Review this video for details!
 When you change the SSH port, the Lightsail instance will no longer be accessible through the web app 'Connect using SSH' button.
 The button assumes the default port is being used.
 There are instructions on the same page for connecting from your terminal to the instance.
 Connect using those instructions and then follow the rest of the steps.
 Sudo ufw allow 2200/tcp
 Sudo ufw allow 80/tcp
 Sudo ufw allow 123/udp